 We all have options– including doing nothing.
 I choose to be plunged onto life and live it fully in the ways I know how.
 I am a woman who has made peace with being a woman.

-© Copyright 2011 by Dr. Martha Tara Lee, therapist in Singapore, Singapore.
+© Copyright 2011 by Dr. Martha Tara Lee.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.